MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 If you still suspect that an app is suspicious, you can research the app display name and reply domain.

+### New app with mail permissions having low consent pattern

+**Severity**: Medium

+This detection identifies an OAuth application that was created recently in a relatively new publisher tenant.
+This app has mail permissions that will allow the app to access and/or change mailbox settings.
+The app also appears to have lower consent volume from targeted users.
+This can indicate a malicious or risky app that lures users into illicit consent grants via phishing.

+**TP or FP?**

+- **TP**: If you’re able to confirm that the consent request to the app was delivered from an unknown or external source and the app does not have a legitimate business use in the organization, then a true positive is indicated.

+    **Recommended action**:
+    - Contact users and admins who have granted consent to this application to confirm this was intentional and the excessive privileges are normal.
+    - Investigate application activity and check affected accounts for suspicious activity.
+    - Based on your investigation, disable the app and suspend and reset passwords for all affected accounts.
+    - Classify the alert as a TP in the portal.

+- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.

+    **Recommended Action**: Classify the alert as a FP in the portal and please consider sharing feedback based on your investigation of the alert.

+**Understand the scope of the breach**

+Review consent grants to the application made by users and admins.
+Investigate all activities done by the app, especially access to mailbox of associated users and admin accounts.
+If you suspect that the app is suspicious, consider disabling the application and rotating credentials of all affected accounts.

 ## Persistence alerts

 This section describes alerts indicating that a malicious actor may be attempting to maintain their foothold in your organization.